Estate Planning Guide and Checklist for 2024

 ☐ Choose which directives you want in place

 Once you know which directives you want to include in your life plan, talk to anyone you are considering naming as an agent.
 You’ll want to be sure they are willing to act if needed.
-You should also consider naming secondary agents in case the first person is unavailable when the directive takes effect.
+You should also consider naming secondary agents if the first person is unavailable when the directive takes effect.

 ☐ Designate your beneficiaries